wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added Date header to the Media RSS feed
+* Handles RSS feeds that send HTTP redirects

 = 1.0.1 =
 * Release date: 2011-04-26
 * Tested in Safari 5/OS X, Firefox 3/OS X, IE 8/WinXP
-* Added Cache-Control header to the cached response for caching on the client as well as the server.
-Brilliant.
+* Added Cache-Control header to the Media RSS feed for caching on the client as well as the server.
 * Handles RSS feeds that send HTTP redirects

 = 1.0.0 =